sorbet/sorbet/website/docs/error-reference.md

 > at Stripe, please see [go/modularity](http://go/modularity) and
 > [go/layers](http://go/layers) for more.

-If a package is at `strict_dependencies` level `layered` or stricter, there are 2 restrictions on what packages it may import:
+If a package is at `strict_dependencies 'layered'` or stricter, there are two restrictions on what packages it may import:

-- all packages it imports must also be at `strict_dependencies` level `layered` (or stricter)
+- all packages it imports must also be at `strict_dependencies 'layered'` (or stricter)
-- all packages must be in the same or lower layer
+- all packages it imports must be in the same or lower layer.
+For example, given `--packager-layers util,lib,app`, all imports for a package with layer `lib` must either also have layer `lib`, or have layer `util` (but not layer `app`).

 ## 4001